KatherineWang0527/CSCI596_Final_Proj/README.md

     else
         intensity = .2;

-If intensity is greater than 0.95, it's set to 1.
+If the intensity is greater than 0.95, it's set to 1.
-If intensity is between 0.5 and 0.95, it's set to 0.6.
+If the intensity is between 0.5 and 0.95, it's set to 0.6.
-If intensity is between 0.25 and 0.5, it's set to 0.4.
+If the intensity is between 0.25 and 0.5, it's set to 0.4.
-If intensity is below 0.25, it's set to 0.2.
+If the intensity is below 0.25, it's set to 0.2.

 (4) gl_FragColor = gl_Color * intensity;